neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 os.makedirs(output_dir)
 ```

-*data_out* is the task **directory output port**.
+data_out is the task **directory output port**.
 What ```get_output_data_port('data_out')``` does behind the scenes is return the string 'mnt/output/data_out'.
-When the task is executed by the GBDX worker, the contents of this directory are copied to the S3 location specified by the value of *data_out*.
+When the task is executed by the GBDX worker, the contents of this directory are copied to the S3 location specified by the value of data_out.
 Note that this value can be equal to the value of the input port of another task; this is how tasks as chained together.
 Moreover, note that **it is the responsibility of the script** to create the output directory.

 *out.txt* is created and saved in the output directory: